MakairaIO/storefront-shop-adapter/Readme.md

 const client = new StorefrontShopAdapterLocal()
 ```

-To accomplish a reactivity of the shop adapters each of them implements the `EventTarget`.
-By this you can register event listener to let your app reactive to changes in the storefront.
+To accomplish a reactivity of the shop adapters, each of them implements the `EventTarget`.
+By this you can register event listener to let your app react to changes in the storefront.
 You can attach an event listener like in the following example.
 The events are associated with an action that a shop adapter is possible to perform like _login_.
 The events are only triggered in a case of success.

 ```typescript
 import { UserLoginEvent } from '@makaira/storefront-types'